 5. Lost Retirement

-There’s a reason that financial advisors tell you to start saving for retirement as early as possible.
-It takes a lifetime to save up enough money to coast through retirement worry-free.
+There’s a reason that financial advisors tell you to start saving for retirement as early as possible: it takes a lifetime to save up enough money to coast through retirement worry-free.
 Once you start dipping into your retirement account, you’re slowly eroding the foundation that you’ve built your retirement upon.
-You may not have the income or the time to rebuild it, and you’ll find yourself retiring later and working harder.
+You may not have the income or the time to rebuild it, and you could find yourself retiring later and working harder.

 Fund Your Business Expenses the Right Way